drsimonread/ChesapeakeCommunityConnect/Documentation/Sorted Documents (SP25)/Training/Google Cloud/CCC_VMGuide.md

 ## 1. Connecting to your VM

 1.1 Enter the console for your VM by doing one of the following:
-1.1.1 Open a Windows Powershell and type the command “ssh johndoe@123.456.78.901” wherein you replace johndoe@123.456.78.901 with your credentials and the ip address you want to connect to (this should be the external IP address you found in the previous instructions) 1.1.2 Connect to the virtual machine on Visual Studio and open terminal, which will automatically enter the VM
+1.1.1 Open a Windows Powershell and type the command “ssh johndoe@123.456.78.901” wherein you replace <br>
+johndoe@123.456.78.901 with your credentials and the ip address you want to connect to (this should be <br>
+the external IP address you found in the previous instructions) 1.1.2 Connect to the virtual machine on Visual Studio and open terminal, which will automatically enter the VM